Data Centers in West Palm Beach

 Power Analysis

-Average Cost Of Power The industrial power rate in the region is approximately $0.06/kWh, as of February 2024.
-This competitive rate offers a significant operational cost advantage compared to other major US markets.
-The regional power mix is dominated by natural gas (around 74%) and nuclear (about 17%).
+Average Cost Of Power: The average industrial power cost is approximately $0.06/kWh, as of February 2024.
+This competitive rate significantly reduces operational expenditures for high-density compute and storage deployments.
+The regional energy mix is dominated by natural gas (74%), with nuclear (17%) providing a stable baseload.

-Power Grid Reliability The regional power grid is engineered to withstand tropical storm conditions.
-Data center operators in the area typically leverage redundant feeds from separate substations to ensure high levels of uptime.
+Power Grid Reliability: The regional power grid is well-engineered to withstand tropical storm activity.
+Major data center facilities are supported by redundant utility feeds from separate substations, ensuring high levels of uptime.

 Market Access, Business & Tax Climate